GSA/idmanagement.gov/_pages/localdev.md

 - Once set up, on the command line run the following commands:

 First:
-{style="background-color:c0c0c0;"}
 ```shell
 npm run local
 ```
 Then:
-{style="background-color:c0c0c0;"}
 ```shell
 npm run start
 ```
-This should launch the site on a local port `4000` within your codespace note, the performance and browsing may be slower than local development, if this becomes an issue, I (cjb) advise using local development instead.
+This should launch the site on a local port `4000` within your codespace note, the performance and browsing may be slower than local development, if this becomes an issue, use local development instead.